xyzngt/weblink/README.md

 And at the same time, run [weblink-ws-server](https://github.com/99percentpeople/weblink-ws-server) to support WEBSOCKET connections.

+#### Public STUN Server

+This application defaults to using Google's STUN server.
+If you cannot connect, please configure your own STUN server.
+You can refer to [https://gist.github.com/mondain/b0ec1cf5f60ae726202e](https://gist.github.com/mondain/b0ec1cf5f60ae726202e) for a list of public STUN servers.

+#### Cloudflare Calls TURN Server

+You can use the TURN server provided by Cloudflare Calls, please visit [https://developers.cloudflare.com/calls/turn](https://developers.cloudflare.com/calls/turn).

+#### Self-Hosted TURN Server

+You can refer to [https://github.com/coturn/coturn](https://github.com/coturn/coturn) to set up your own TURN server.

 ## Contribution

 Contributions are welcome!
 Please feel free to submit issues or pull requests.